 Just imagine an Africa without all these barriers and imagine the market boom and prosperity such a unity could bring.

-Nigeria is Africa's most populous country and a "mini" United States on its own with about 36 different states living together.
+Nigeria is Africa's most populous country and a "mini" United States of its own with about 36 different states living together.
 Muammar Gaddafi was a great believer in a United Africa so I thought Moammar Gaddafi would love such a "unity" in Nigeria.
-However, somewhere in 2010, Moammar Gaddafi the believer in Unity made a very strange suggestion.
+However, somewhere in 2010, Muammar Gaddafi, the great believer in Unity, made a very strange suggestion.
 According to Gaddafi, Nigeria must be divided into two separate countries.
 What on earth could make such a great believer in Unity say such a thing?

 Right now in Nigeria, an Islamic extremist group (terrorist group) by name Boko Haram continues to terrorize the few Christians in the north.
-Not just Christians, Boko haram even terrorizes their own people all in the name of making their voices heard and what does Boko haram want?
+Not just Christians, Boko haram even terrorizes Muslims and people of other faiths all in the name of making their voices heard.
+And what exactly does Boko haram want?
 According to Boko haram (which means western education is evil), they need an independent northern state.
-In other words, Nigeria must be divided into two separate countries with Muslims in the north and Christians in the South just like in Sudan and Boko Haram has sworn to continue fighting until they achieve their aim.
+In other words, Nigeria must be divided into two separate countries (with Muslims in the north and Christians in the South just like in Sudan) and Boko Haram has sworn to continue fighting until they achieve their aim.
 Thousands of innocent people have lost their lives since the beginning of this year.
 Several homes, cars, factories, etc. have been destroyed in the north and it is not the first time this is happening in Nigeria.
 It is becoming very common in Nigeria today.

 Division is not the best solution especially in these modern times.
 However, in situations where there seem to be no other available options, division appears to be the only solution.
 Although not yet the most populous answer in Nigeria today, division continues to gain roots in the hearts and minds of the people who are already sick and tired of these several clashes.
 It is true quality education is the answer to most of our questions.
 It is true education is the key to solving most of these problems but until good education gains roots in the hearts and minds of all Africans, division shall always remain an option in Africa.